New Universal Kids Resort Theme Park in Frisco, Texas Opening in 2026

 Another is that they largely seeming to be aiming upstream, establishing Disney as a premium product.
 I do not think that positioning is consistent with this approach, at least, not at present.
 Yet another reason is that the timing simply is not right.

-Disney still has a ton of debt due to the 20th Century Fox acquisition, and continues to hemorrhage billions of dollars each quarter on streaming as it attempts to grow Disney+ and other services.
-Comcast is in a great position to expand its theme park footprint right now, but the same is not true for Disney.
-If anything, they need to shed some assets and better manage what they have.
+Disney still has a ton of debt due to the 20th Century Fox acquisition, and even though streaming is starting to perform better, there’s still future uncertainty in Disney’s businesses.
+Comcast is in a good position to expand its theme park footprint right now, but the same is not necessarily true for Disney.
+If anything, they need to shed some (non-park) assets and better manage what they have.

 Even setting all of that aside, I’m not sure whether building regional parks would be a savvy business move for Disney or not.
 Until sitting down to write this article, it was never something I even considered.